 1. We do love to be beside the seaside

-3. London’s transport system might be bigger than you think
+3. London’s transport system is huge

 Road signs in Wales tend to be written in both Welsh and English, but some of the more complicated spellings might still flummox you when you’re in Wales.
 Llanfairpwllgwyngyllgogerychwyrndrobwlllllandysiliogogogoch is one of the longest town names in the world – but don’t worry – most people choose to shorten it to the more manageable Llanfairpwll.
-To discover more about learning a language in the UK click here.

 5. Stonehenge is older than the Pyramids

 We often think of the Pyramids of Giza as being one of the oldest monuments in the world.
 And it is, but there are even older constructions in the UK.
 Located in the south-west of England and one of the UK’s most famous tourist attractions, Stonehenge was believed to be created in around 3000BC, meaning it’s older than Egypt’s pyramids.